Don Norman, Owner

 Sandy is the inventory guru, having set up and run inventory systems in her retail past.
 She is also helping with Word Press and Mail Chimp, and while new to the Northwest, is learning the plants and is has done designs for events.

-Angel, Sadie and Charley await your visit to the nursery.
+Angel, Saydie and Charley await your visit to the nursery.
 Angel is a returning fall employee from Louisiana.
 She likes bone meal.
-Sadie is an excellent hole-digger, and Charley is excellent with the customers.
+Saydie is an excellent hole-digger, and Charlie is a little too friendly with the customers.